dymodi/dymodi.github.io/Research/Delivery-System/Data-Inconsistency-Detection-and-Correction.md

 [comment]: # (Discuss the data inconsistency)

+## Data Inconsistency Detection and Correction in Delivery System

 In practical situations, data gathered from restaurants and riders might be inaccurate due to many reasons.
 A typical data collection scheme is illustrated in the following figure.

 <p align = "center">
 <img src="../Delivery-System/figures/rr_edge_challenges.png"  alt="delivery batch">
 </p>

-In processinhg the real world data, we find following problems in the datasets:
+In processing the real world data, we find following problems in the datasets:

 Spatial inconsistency:
 1. Inaccurate restaurant POI information(latitude, longitude, floor)